tyzbit/acars-processor/README.md

 not filter the message**.
 This could overwhelm subsequent steps.
 Use `FilterOnFailure` to change this behavior.

-You an also add `Invert: true` to any filter to have the logic inverted.
+You may also add `Invert: true` to any filter to have the logic inverted.
 For example, a filter that has `DictionaryPhraseLengthMinimum: 4` and `Invert: true` would only forward messages that **do not** have 4 sequential dictionary words in it.